 Bringing the ancient world to the modern, Michael often lectures around the globe and brings his passion and knowledge to radio and television as the writer and/or presenter of various programmes including:

-As author of popular history books, Michael’s first book ‘From Democrats to Kings’ (Icon) hit the shelves in 2009, closely followed by his monograph based upon the ancient sanctuaries of Delphi and Olympia (Cambridge University Press).
-Following an edited volume on risk in ancient and modern worlds (Cambridge University Press 2011) he released ‘Space and Society in the Greek and Roman Worlds’ in November 2012 (Cambridge University Press) and in 2014 published a full history of the oracle and sanctuary of Delphi for Princeton University Press, entitled ‘Delphi: Centre of the Ancient Greek World’.
+As an author, Michael’s first book ‘From Democrats to Kings’ (Icon) hit the shelves in 2009, closely followed by his monograph based upon the ancient sanctuaries of Delphi and Olympia (Cambridge University Press).
+Following an edited volume on risk in ancient and modern worlds, he released ‘Space and Society in the Greek and Roman Worlds’ in November 2012 (Cambridge University Press) and in 2014 published a full history of the oracle and sanctuary of Delphi for Princeton University Press, entitled ‘Delphi: Centre of the Ancient Greek World’.
 Michael’s next book will be published in spring 2016 and will provide a truly connected perspective of the beginnings of the world we know today, taking readers on a journey around the ancient world as we look at civilization, politics, religion and war, from Greece to Italy, South America to China.

 Taking time out from research in the library, Michael has also embarked on several extreme endurance charity fund raising events: hiking, biking, rafting and kayaking across Costa Rica, dragon boat racing around the Venetian lagoon and re-creating the ancient world by running the route of the first ever Marathon in Athens.